 When you look at a tape measure that uses the Imperial system it comes with the capability of measuring in inches.
 The ease of use of measuring in inches is marked by bold numbers that allow you to easily identify where an inch is.

 Typically when you look at a tape measure each mark for an inch is labeled with a bold number.
-They also typically have the line which crosses the entire tape top to bottom.
+They also typically have a line that crosses the entire tape from top to bottom.
 They can be in either red or black.
 To accurately measure an inch you will want to utilize the long line next to the number and not the number itself.

 For the 1/4 inch measurement, you will want to use the next smaller marks.
 There will be two marks which you will use in conjunction with the half for four quarters.

-What Are The Black Diamond On A Tape Measure
+What Is The Black Diamond On Measuring Tape

-This is a question that is asked quite a bit.
+This is a question that is asked quite a bit – What Is The Black Diamond On Measuring Tape.
 There are many marks on the tape measure and one of them is the black diamond.
 This is a specialty mark used to match the spacing for I-beam timbers (a substitute for solid material floor joists).

-The black diamonds are marked every 19 3/16 inches and are used for spacing these engineered floor joists when there is new construction.
+The Black Diamond On Measuring Tape is marked every 19 3/16 inches and is used for spacing these engineered floor joists when there is new construction.